 Water reform in the Murray–Darling Basin

-Governments, irrigators and communities have been working together to improve the sustainability of water management in the Murray–Darling Basin.
+A healthy Basin is vital for secure food and fibre production now and into the future.
+Basin governments, irrigators and communities have been working together to improve the sustainability of water management in the .

-There have been calls to access water held by the Commonwealth Environmental Water Holder to grow specific crops during the drought.
+There have been calls to access water held by the Commonwealth Environmental Water Holder under some circumstances.
 Diverting environmental water to agricultural production is not an option.
 Water purchased for the environment can only be used to directly support the health of floodplains, rivers and wetlands.
 It cannot be given away or borrowed.

 Reallocating water from one sector to another would undermine the water market.
 Diverting environmental water won't create any new water.